spyro48/Portfolio/README.md

-# Ehrvayn Rayven P. Olivera // Portfolio
+# Lance Ivan San Jose // Portfolio

 A personal portfolio website built with React, Vite, and Tailwind CSS.
 Features a clean, responsive design with dark mode support and an AI-powered chatbot.